mmbase/mmbase-oldimport/contributions/natmm/readme.txt

    c. to see if a page still contains contentelements
       (see nl.leocms.pagina.PaginaUtil.doesPageContainContentElements)
 4. editwizards in templates/mmbase/edit/wizard/data/config
+5. user manuals and technical documentaion in templates/mysite/doc

 How to add your own application to NatMM?

-To add your own application to NatMM you should do the following:
+The minimal steps you have to carry out to add your own application to NatMM are:
 1. install LeoCMS (see install.txt)
 2. add paginatemplate nodes to MMBase (use /mmbase/edit/my_editors for this)
 3. enter rubrieken and paginas by using the Pagina-editor and relate the pages to the paginatemplates created in step 2